GregWickham/WordNet_Editor_WPF/README.md

-# WordNet User Interface for WPF
+# WordNet Editor for WPF

-This is a user interface for Wordnet, written on the Windows WPF platform and using a SQL Server database that contains the WordNet data.
+This is a browser / editor user interface for Wordnet, written on the Windows WPF platform and using a SQL Server database that contains the WordNet data.

 Here's [the project site](https://gregwickham.github.io/WordNet_GUI/).